 The NSU Law Center offers a concentration in "International Law," permitting students to obtain recognition for their course work in our vast selection of classes offered in international and/or comparative legal studies.
-Completion of the requirements for this concentration will lead to a notation on the qualified student's transcript and a certificate indicating the student's focus, interest and specialized training in this area.
+Completion of the requirements for this course of study will lead to a notation on the qualified student's transcript and a concentration indicating the student's focus, interest and specialized training in this area.

 To earn an "International Legal Practice Concentration" each student must complete the course, credit, writing and service requirements described below.
 These requirements may not be waived.

 All students must: (1) complete at least 16 credit hours in approved international practice courses and activities, and (2) receive at least a grade of "C" or a "pass" for each credit that counts toward the concentration.